ms-prkhad/azure-content/articles/storage/storage-migration-to-premium-storage.md

 #### Generalized Operating System VHD to create multiple Azure VM instances

-Create the one or more new DS Series Azure VM instances using the **Azure OS Image** that you registered.
+Create one or more new DS Series or GS-series Azure VM instances using the **Azure OS Image** that you registered.
 Specify this OS Image name in the VM configuration when creating new VM as shown below.

 	$OSImage = Get-AzureVMImage –ImageName "OSImageName"